cncf/tag-contributor-strategy/website/content/maintainers/community/contributor-growth-framework/engagement.md

 ---

 To keep contributors engaged, the human element is important.
 Building a warm and fuzzy environment spreads like wildfire.
 While it may sound obvious, it's easy to forget, so make sure you:
-  1. Thank contributors publicly and privately (some community CRMs auto populate a thank you tweet and email for first PRs)
+  1. Thank contributors publicly and privately (some community CRMs auto populate a thank you tweet and email for first PRs).
   2. Engage them in a conversation on Slack and show interest by asking questions about their project, their interest, etc.
   3. Suggest the next step when reviewing their PR.
   4. Invite them to join your next community meeting to introduce themselves.
-  5. Shout out during community meeting
+  5. Shout out during community meeting.
   6. Develop recognition programs.

 Each PR can potentially lead to something else.
 Maybe it's part of a larger goal or will lead to an easy next step of a contribution.
 Have those conversations and try to guide contributors so they continue building on their work.